JimDesu/basis-lang/README.md

 ### Practical Upshot:
 The core differentiating reasons for going through the effort of making this language are:
 - Direct smenantic match to Hexagonal Architecture... the langauge makes Hexagonal Architecture the natural way to code
-- Bounded scope of side effects to simplify review of AI-generated code
+- Bounded scope of side effects will simplify review of AI-generated code
 - Stylistic support for high and low level coding tasks

 ### Guiding Principles: